 - PAGE 116: EXTINCTION OF THE BERNINI FAMILY NAME:

-Virtually all the Italian scholars (most notably, Ameyden-Bertini, Storia delle famiglie romane, 1910-14 ed.) consulted by me and who discuss the ultimate destiny of the Bernini family claim that Prospero Bernini (d.
+Virtually all the Italian scholars (most notably, Ameyden-Bertini, Storia delle famiglie romane, 1910-14 ed.) originally consulted by me and who discuss the ultimate destiny of the Bernini family claim that Prospero Bernini (d.
 1858) was the artist's last direct descendant (through Bernini son, Paolo).
-It would be more accurate to say "last direct descendant" on the male line of the family, since at least one or two of Bernini's three married daughters, Angelica Bernini Landi, Maria Maddalena Bernini Luccatelli, and Dorotea Bernini de Filippo, presumably produced heirs.
+This is incorrect: it would be more accurate to say "last direct descendant" on one section of the male line of the family, since other Bernini son, Domenico Stefano had heirs, and presumably at least one (if not all three) of Bernini's three married daughters, Angelica Bernini Landi, Maria Maddalena Bernini Luccatelli, and Dorotea Bernini de Filippo, produced heirs.
 (I have received an email from one Italian American who claims descent from Bernini through one of these female lines, according to his family oral tradition.)